wint3rmuted/Playlists-Cheatsheets/OSCPFLOW/Login-Pages/login-pages.md

 Finally we must provide the failed login identifier, also known as a condition string.

 Reduce False positives!
-To reduce false positives, we should always try to avoid keywords such as password or username.
+To reduce false positives, try to avoid keywords such as password or username.
 To do so, shorten the condition string appropriately.
 The complete command with the shortened condition string is shown below.

-kali@kali:~$ sudo hydra -l user -P /usr/share/wordlists/rockyou.txt 192.168.50.x http-post-form "/index.php:fm_usr=user&fm_pwd=^PASS^:Login failed.
+# kali@kali:~$ sudo hydra -l user -P /usr/share/wordlists/rockyou.txt 192.168.50.x http-post-form "/index.php:fm_usr=user&fm_pwd=^PASS^:Login failed.
 Invalid"

-As with any dictionary attack, this generates a lot of noise and many events.
+Dictionary attacks generate a lot of noise and many events.
-If installed, a Web Application Firewall (WAF) would block this activity quickly.
+If installed a WAF will block this activity quickly.
 Other brute force protection applications could also block this, such as fail2ban, which locks a user out after a set number of failed login attempts.
 However, web services aren't often afforded this type of protection, making this is a highly effective vector against those targets.
 ```